Harrow

 Harrow holds a remarkable place in Australian sporting and cultural history as the birthplace of Unaarrimin, better known as Johnny Mullagh, the star of the 1868 Aboriginal cricket team — Australia's first international touring sports team.
 The Harrow Discovery Centre and Johnny Mullagh Interpretive Centre commemorates this extraordinary story and attracts visitors from across the country.
 Essential services are very limited within Harrow itself; Hamilton, approximately 45 kilometres to the east, is the nearest regional centre for supermarkets, schools, and medical facilities, and a private vehicle is essential for daily life.

-Harrow falls under postcode 3317 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Lowan (Western Victoria) electorate.
+Harrow falls under postcode 3317 and is governed by the West Wimmera Council (Local Government Area).
+For federal elections, residents vote in the electorate of Wannon, while state elections fall under the Lowan (Western Victoria) electorate.

 Location